Thyroid Gland Function Tests

 For example, a low T4 level could mean a diseased thyroid gland ~ OR ~ a non-functioning pituitary gland which is not stimulating the thyroid to produce T4.
 Since the pituitary gland would normally release TSH if the T4 is low, a high TSH level would confirm that the thyroid gland (not the pituitary gland) is responsible for the hypothyroidism.

 If the T4 level is low and TSH is not elevated, the pituitary gland is more likely to be the cause for the hypothyroidism.
-Of course, this would drastically effect the treatment since the pituitary gland also regulates the body's other glands (adrenals, ovaries, and testicles) as well as controlling growth in children and normal kidney function.
+Of course, this would drastically affect the treatment since the pituitary gland also regulates the body's other glands (adrenals, ovaries, and testicles) as well as controlling growth in children and normal kidney function.
 Pituitary gland failure means that the other glands may also be failing and other treatment than just thyroid may be necessary.
 The most common cause for the pituitary gland failure is a tumor of the pituitary and this might also require surgery to remove.

 - Modern measurement of thyroid hormones is done by a new technique, radioimmunoassay (RIA), discovered by Dr. Solomon Berson and Dr. Rosalyn Yallow.
 They were awarded the 1977 Nobel Prize in Medicine for this discovery which revolutionized the study of thyroid disease as well as the entire field of endocrinology.